Special reception needs of vulnerable groups

 Regulation 9 of the Reception Conditions Regulations provides that in all matters pertaining to the reception of children, “the best interests of the child shall be a primary consideration.”
 For the purposes of assessing a minor’s best interests with respect to reception conditions, the Minister shall have regard to:

-- The views of the minor in accordance with his or her age and maturity.
+• The views of the minor in accordance with their age and maturity.

-With respect to unaccompanied children, specifically, Regulation 10 states that the provisions of the Regulations shall apply to unaccompanied children who have made an application for international protection and designates Tusla as the minor’s representative in all matters pertaining to his or her reception entitlements.
-Unaccompanied minors are not accommodated in Direct Provision and are either reunited with family or taken into care.[5]
+With respect to unaccompanied children, specifically, Regulation 10 states that the provisions of the Regulations shall apply to unaccompanied children who have made an application for international protection and designates Tusla as the minor’s representative (see Legal representation of unaccompanied children) in all matters pertaining to their reception entitlements.
+Unaccompanied minors are not accommodated in Direct Provision and are either reunited with family or taken into care.[7]

 Reception of families with children